khanziadahmed/Machine-Learning/README.md

 # Machine-Learning
-Contains some project workr related to machine leraning
+Contains some project work related to machine leraning